ceford/cefjdemos-data-jdm-help-en/articles/users/users-new-or-edit.md

 - Name, Login Name, and Email are required.
-- If you did not fill in a particular language, editor, help site and/or time zone, the default settings from the Global Configuration, Language Manager and/or Template Manager are set.
+- If you did not fill in a particular language, editor, help site and/or time zone, the default settings from the Global Configuration, Language Manager and/or Template Manager are used.